Simply Healthy Family may collect a share of sales or other compensation from the links on this page.

 Whipped Cream Side

-Whipped cream or clotted cream is great cheesecake sides.
+Whipped cream or clotted cream is excellent for cheesecake sides.
 This will make your cheesecake taste extra rich and creamy!

 Tangy Lime Sorbet

-Making a tangy lime sorbet to refresh your tastebuds after a few bites of rich cheesecake is a great idea.
-A slightly cour flavor after a bite of creamy cheesecake will really make you eager to take the next bite of cake.
+Make a tangy lime sorbet to refresh your tastebuds after a few decadent cheesecake bites.
+A slightly sour flavor after a creamy cheesecake will make you eager to take the next bite of cake.

 Ice Cream

 Ice cream and cake are perfect partners.
-If you want to be very fancy, you could even make the ice cream yourself!
-I always go for shop-bought ice cream as there is more of a variety of flavors to choose from, and no matter what you go for, it will probably taste amazing.
+If you want to be fancy, you could make the ice cream yourself!
+I always go for shop-bought ice cream as there are more flavors to choose from, and no matter what you go for, it will probably taste amazing.

 Melted Chocolate

-If you are a hardcore dessert fan, then you may feel like you aren’t digging into a cake if there isn’t any chocolate to be seen.
-I love this cheesecake recipe with a bit of melted chocolate drizzled on top.
+If you are a hardcore dessert fan, you may feel like you aren’t digging into a cake if there isn’t any chocolate.
+I love this cheesecake recipe with some melted chocolate drizzled on top.

 I find that melting and drizzling the chocolate on every slice as and when you dig into it is much better than adding a top layer of chocolate to the cake.
 This is because the top layer is likely to harden faster than you and your guests will eat the cake, and it can get a little messy to eat.